Can a foreign degree be recognised?

 Because of its general knowledge of the international education landscape, its advanced knwoledge of the French system, and its experience in human resources evaluation, UMI is able to efficiently help its graduates for the constitution and presentation of their application to a further higher study, especially in France (where the Diploma Supplement was officially adopted by the decree 2002-482 and where universities know it well although they still refuse to make it individually specific).

-Are your tariffs negociable?
+Are your tariffs negotiable?

 The tariffs of UMI represent only a few hours of work of a consultant in human resources and allow its candidates to save time (sparing them the need to ask for leave or holidays) and travel/lodging fees by making universities degrees available for a price representing barely the equivalent of one or two weeks or training in communication or software.
-Thus, in principle they are not negociable (except for collective operations).
+Thus, in principle they are not negotiable (except for collective operations).
 Nevertheless, anybody who introduced a candidate to UMI can get a commission on the amount that he will pay.

 Is UMI a private university?